 The normal periods of admission may be limited if your passport is about to expire, so make sure your passport has plenty of time left.

 - A-1, A-2, G-1, G-2, G-3, G4 diplomats, government representatives, and staffs: “Duration of Status,” (D/S), meaning you can remain in the U.S. for as long as U.S. Secretary of State continues to recognize you as a member of the diplomatic category.
 You do not need to apply to extend your stay.

 - A-3 and G-5 domestic staff members: Up to three years.
 You can apply for extensions in two-year increments.

 - B visitors for business or pleasure.
-No more than six months (with exceptions).
-You can apply for extensions of stay if your reasons are consistent with the terms and conditions of your original status.
+No more than a year at first, usually six months.
+You can apply for extensions of stay in six-month increments if your reasons are consistent with the terms and conditions of your original status.

 - C-1, transit through the United States.
 No longer than meets the definition of immediate and continuous transit while passing through the United States.
 No extensions except in emergencies.